promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0987`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0988`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 6 commits to biaw/phone
+✨ Pushed 1 commit to biaw/phone
+✅ Merged PR #79 in biaw/phone
+✨ Pushed 5 commits to biaw/phone
+✨ Pushed 2 commits to biaw/imagehost
+✨ Pushed 2 commits to biaw/multidomain
+✨ Pushed 1 commit to biaw/test-area
+✨ Pushed 1 commit to biaw/test-area
+✨ Pushed 1 commit to biaw/phone
 ✨ Pushed 1 commit to biaw/phone
 ✨ Pushed 2 commits to biaw/phone
 ✨ Pushed 1 commit to countr/countr